deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Discussion about the statistical model and the whitening of the observations

 with $q_{n'}$ the number of patches averaged at each location $n'$ of the field of view, as defined in Eq. (\ref{eq:nb_patches_general_case}).
-For overlapping squared patches with a unit patch stride, $q_{n'}$ is equal to $K$ almost everywhere, excepted on the borders of the field of view where it progressively tends to zero.
+For overlapping square patches\footnote{Given the typical circular shape of speckles, we also considered circular overlapping patches.
+Square and circular patches lead to very comparable detection performance.} with a unit patch stride, $q_{n'}$ is equal to $K$ almost everywhere, excepted on the borders of the field of view where it progressively tends to zero.
 The term $\V b$ can be interpreted as the correlation between the whitened off-axis PSF and the centered plus whitened observations, while $\V a$ is a normalization term representing the auto-correlation of the whitened off-axis PSF.
 It can be noted that for each pixel $n'$ of the field of view, the ratio $\widetilde{b}_{n'} / \sqrt{\widetilde{a}_{n'}}$ (respectively, the ratio $\widetilde{b}_{n'} / \widetilde{a}_{n'}$) corresponds to the S/N of detection (respectively, to the source flux) that would be estimated by \PACO at pixel $n'$ \citep{flasseur2018exoplanet}.
 To prevent the deep model (built from the outputs of the pre-processing step) to learn only the mapping $\widetilde{\V r} \rightarrow \widetilde{\V b} / \sqrt{\widetilde{\V a}}$, we resort to a residual learning procedure.
 It consists in evaluating the loss function (see Sect. \ref{subsubsec:loss_metrics}) jointly on the detection map produced by the proposed algorithm and also on the \PACO S/N map $\widetilde{\V b} / \sqrt{\widetilde{\V a}}$ computed on the fly.
 This strategy explicit rewards the deep model to perform better than \PACO.

 Table \ref{tab:comparison_nonnormalized_vs_normalized} compares, with the same procedure as described in Sect. \ref{subsubsec:loss_metrics}, the detection performance in terms of precision and recall of the proposed algorithm using either the whitening procedure described in Sect. \ref{subsubsec:preprocessing_centering_whitening}, and the whitening procedure described in this Appendix.
 It shows that for the eleven SPHERE-IRDIS datasets we study in details in this work, the variant approach accounting for the transformation induced by the whitening process on the off-axis PSF leads only to a slight improvement of the overall detection performance.
 This is due to the fact that none of the eleven considered datasets was recorded under bad observing conditions.
 Figure \ref{fig:hr8799_whitening} gives a qualitative comparison between the two approaches for a dataset of HR 8799 (see Sect. \ref{sec:results} for the recording logs) impacted by the wind-driven halo effect.
 The variant procedure described in this appendix allows to avoid numerous evident false alarms occurring when the normalization of the pre-processed frames is omitted.